EMCECS/ecs-broker-tile/README.md

 ## Description

-This tile is created using the [Pivotal Tile Generator](https://docs.pivotal.io/tiledev/2-10/tile-generator.html) and deploys a service-broker application as a CF app.
-It deploys a sister project, the [ECS Service Broker](https://github.com/thecodeteam/ecs-cf-service-broker).
-For more instructions on using the broker once deployed, refer to the [Pivotal Network documentation](https://docs.pivotal.io/partners/ecs-service-broker/).
+This tile is created using the [Tile Generator](https://docs.vmware.com/en/VMware-Tanzu-Operations-Manager/3.0/tile-dev-guide/tile-generator.html) and deploys a service-broker application as a CF app.
+It deploys a sister project, the [ECS Service Broker](https://github.com/EMCECS/ecs-cf-service-broker/).
+For more instructions on using the broker once deployed, refer to the [ECS Service Broker documentation](https://emcecs.github.io/ecs-broker-tile/).

 This tile implements the following tile generator errands: